wwarthen/RomWBW/ReadMe.txt

 Since storage devices today are quite large, RomWBW implements a mechanism called slicing to allow up to 256 8MB filesystems on a single large storage device.
 This allows up to 2GB of useable space on a single media.
-You can think of slices as a way to refer to the first 256 8MB chunks of space on a single media.
+You can think of slices as a way to refer to any of the first 256 8MB chunks of space on a single media.

 Of course, the problem is that CP/M-like operating systems have only 16 drive letters (A:-P:) available.
 Under the covers, RomWBW allows you to